 - How up-to-date is this theme, is there a changlog?

 - Is there a support forum?
-If so, where do frequent problems arise?
+If so, where do common problems occur?

 - Can you submit support tickets to theme developers?